The Centre national des arts du cirque - France

 Through its excellent training programme, it aims to be at the cutting edge of educational, artistic and technical innovation, to better serve its students, researchers and circus professionals, as well as the performing arts in general.

 The Cnac is financed by the Directorate General for Artistic Creation/DGCA of the French ministry of Culture.
 It is supported by the Grand Est regional council, the Marne departmental council and the City and the Urban community of Châlons-en-Champagne.

 Over the past years, the Cnac has undergone major developments with the renovation of the historic circus (dating back to the 19th century), which has housed the school since its creation, as well as extension work done at the La Marnaise site, a former agricultural wasteland situated nearby.
 The architectural project has integrated new constructions with existing buildings perfectly, in keeping with the local identity.

 Destined for teaching the circus arts, the site includes a specific aerial space known as the "grand volant" (13.50m high).
 In addition there are 13 new studios to host artists and guest teachers, as well as spaces dedicated to research and innovation, particularly the design and construction of new apparatus.
 The site is also used by teachers from the Pierre Bayen high school in Châlons-en-Champagne, for teaching the high school diploma – circus arts option.

-The Cnac is thus equipped with an exceptional tool that consolidates its position as the national centre for circus arts.
+The Cnac is thus equipped with an exceptional tool that consolidates its position as a national centre dedicated to circus arts.